AnietieJohnson/Analysis-on-Superstore-sales-data/README.md

 - Add suitable slicer
 ## Data Sourcing
 The data was sent to my via google drive, I opened it with google sheet and downloaded as excel document.
 It contains one sheet with 9995 rows(one of which is the column names) and 21 columns.
-The column headings are as follows:
+The column headings are as follows: Row ID, Order ID, Order Date, Ship Date, Ship Mode, Customer ID, Customer Name, Segment, Country, City, State, Postal Code, Region, Product ID, Category, Sub-Category, Product Name, Sales, Quantity, Discount, Profit.
 ## Raw data
 ![]()
 ## Solutions